-Both Summer School courses start on Monday 15 July and finish on Friday 2 August 2013, Monday to Friday from 9am to 5pm (approx.) with some evening activities.
-Weekends are free.
+Schedule: Monday to Friday from 9am to 5pm (approximately) with some evening activities; weekends are free.

 It is recommended that students take out insurance cover, including cover for theft and the loss of fees in the event of illness or accident.
-For international students needing help in finding an insurance company, you might try www.students-insurance.eu/
+For international students who need help finding an insurance company you might try www.students-insurance.eu/.

-Should you wish to use your participation in the summer school as credit for a university or college course you are undertaking, this would be a matter for you to agree with your current institution.
+Should you wish to use your participation in the Drama Summer School as a credit for a university or college course you are undertaking, this would be a matter for you to agree with your current institution.
 Unfortunately, we are unable to offer assessments.